rosedu/site/aboutus.markdown

 ### Events

-A gallery of images from events organized by ROSEdu can be found at : [media.rosedu.org](http://media.rosedu.org)
+A gallery of images from events organised by ROSEdu can be found at : [media.rosedu.org](http://media.rosedu.org)

 ### Blogs